-In August 2018, the FASB issued ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts.
-This update provides guidance to the existing recognition, measurement, presentation and disclosure requirements for long-duration contracts issued by an insurance entity.
-The FASB subsequently issued ASU 2019-09 in November 2019, which amended the effective date for this standard.
-The standard will now take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2021.
-We are currently evaluating the impact the adoption of this ASU will have, if any, on our consolidated financial statements.
+In August 2018, the FASB issued ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts (Topic 944).
+The update provides guidance to the existing recognition, measurement, presentation and disclosure requirements for long-duration contracts issued by an insurance entity.
+The FASB subsequently issued ASU 2019-09 in November 2019 and ASU 2020-11 in November 2020, which amended the effective date for this standard and provided transition relief to facilitate early application for long duration contracts.
+These standards will now take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022.
+We are currently evaluating the impact the adoption of these ASUs will have, if any, on our consolidated financial statements.